Home » Departments » Police » Police FAQ

 How do I obtain a Record Check?

 Only you can request a copy of your Criminal/Motor Vehicle record.
-All criminal record checks are done at the NH State Police Criminal Records Department, (603-223-3867).
-The Concord office is open M-F 8:15 to 4:00.
-A photo ID and a $25 fee is required to obtain a copy of the record.
+All criminal record checks are done at the NH State Police Criminal Records Department (603-223-3867).
+The Concord office is open M-F, 8:15 to 4:00.
+A photo ID and a $25 fee are required to obtain a copy of the record.
 All motor vehicle record checks are done through the DMV.

 What information will my Record Check contain?

-A criminal record check will contain all criminal offenses and misdemeanor mv offenses from 2005 to present.
-Both mv offenses and criminal offenses remain on the criminal record until they are annulled and are released depending on the reason the record is needed.
-Convictions and non convictions are tracked for both criminal and vehicle records.
+A criminal record check will contain all criminal and misdemeanor MV offenses from 2005 to the present.
+Both MV and criminal offenses remain on the criminal record until they are annulled and released, depending on why the record is needed.
+Convictions and non-convictions are tracked for both criminal and vehicle records.

 Traffic Division